modough/sportsee/README.md

 npm install
 to install all neccessary dependencies

-Then
+After that
-Open the backend directory (cd api), run : npm start this will run the server on port 3000.
+Open the backend directory (cd api), then run: npm start this will run the server on port 3000.

-Open the project directory (cd client),  run: npm run dev
+Open the project directory (cd client), then run: npm run dev
-This will bring you to the http://localhost:5173 to view it in your browser.
+This will bring you to the http://localhost:5173 to view the app in your browser.